 Nevertheless, if you missed fasts unnecessarily, you will be required to pay Kaffarah.
-The funds are used to provide assistance to those who are less fortunate and help them to observe the holy month of Ramadan.
+The funds collected are used to distribute food aid to those in need across all regions where we have programming.

 Zero HungerProvide relief to families and children ravaged by hunger in crisis communities

-Water For LifeProvide families and communities with access to clean drinking water and latrines for sanitation
+Water AidProvide families and communities with access to clean drinking water and latrines for sanitation

 Fidya and Kaffarah are both charitable donations given by Muslims as a form of compensation for missed or broken fasts during Ramadan.
 Fidya is usually given when a person is unable to fast due to illness, pregnancy, or other valid reasons.
 The donation is meant to provide food to those in need, and it is calculated as the cost of two meals for each day missed.